 Brexit has changed the criteria for British citizens who plan on living in Portugal as an expat.
 If you’re a British, visit here to learn more about the current guidelines.

 Residency in Portugal

 The first step to establishing residency in Portugal is to contact your local consulate or embassy to learn more about the visa you’d like to pursue and submit your application.
 Then, upon arriving in Portugal, you can apply for a two-year residence permit that can then be renewed for three years.
-Once you’ve lived in the country for five years, you’re eligible to pursue permanent residency.
+Once you’ve lived in the country for five years, you’re eligible to pursue permanent residency or citizenship.

 Where do most expats live in Portugal?

 So, where do you want to be when you move?
 Would you like to live in a major city and have access to an array of expat communities in Portugal?
 Or, if you’re considering retirement, would you prefer to live in a quieter area near others in the same stage of life?

 There are plenty of foreigners residing throughout the country.
 Take a look at the following overview of the top spots where you’ll find Americans and other expats living in Portugal.